Albanofg/tienda-fotos/README.md

     react-spinners (loader)

     sweetalert2 (end of purchase alert)

+    firebase (database for products and used to push orders)

 The app was tested on several browsers (Chrome, OperaGX, Brave, Firefox and Safari)